Hyphern/MTH4000/README.md

-# MTH4000
+# MTH4000 Programming in Python

-Programming in Python
+This is a simple repository for all my lab worksheets associated with this module